Picture of Mariah Padilla

 Mariah Padilla

-Yes on California Proposition 5 to Build Safe and Affordable Housing
+Loss: California Voters Reject Proposition 5 to Build Safe and Affordable Housing

-unities with a 55% vote—if those bonds include strict accountability, oversight, and transparency provisions to help ensure programs deliver results.
-Prop 5 will allow local communities to have the tools to build new affordable housing for working families, seniors, veterans, and first-time homebuyers and renovate existing affordable owner-occupied and rental housing.
-Currently, these types of bonds require a 67% of votes to be approved.
+Prop 5 would have empowered local voters to approve bonds for affordable housing, critical public infrastructure, and emergency response in their own communities with a 55% vote and not the current 67% of votes requirement—if those bonds include strict accountability, oversight, and transparency provisions to help ensure programs deliver results.
+Prop 5 would allow local communities to have the tools to build new affordable housing for working families, seniors, veterans, and first-time homebuyers and renovate existing affordable owner-occupied and rental housing.

 Learn more about the campaign by visiting the website: www.yesonprop5.org.